-The fireworks are organized and paid for by our local grocer, Quality Foods.
-The date for 2014 is Sat, Aug 9 at dusk.When will Art in the Park take place in 2014?
+The Quality Foods Festival of Lights fireworks are organized and paid for by our local grocer, Quality Foods.
+They will take place on Saturday, August 13 at dusk in the Parksville Community Park.When will Art in the Park take place in 2016?

 The wires are inserted to keep birds from landing on the sculpturesWhat keeps the sculpture together?